eusoubrasileiro/stocks/Progress.md

       - [x] Implement talib C indicators
       - [x] Implement fractional differences indicator
   - Verified that mt5 has problems with optimization when using `CopyTicksRange`.
-    - Every tick / Every tick based on real ticks - is useless
+    - Every tick is useless
       - volumes negotiated have nothing to-do with reality
       - Every tick
           - Creates non-sense volume ticks (do no respect the minvolume for the symbol)